The Canon EOS R6 is one of Canon's latest full-frame mirrorless cameras.

 Is the Canon EOS R6 a good timelapse camera?
 Let's find out!

-Disclaimer: The kind people at Canon UK gave this camera on loan to me for two weeks, but that being said they’ve had absolutely zero input in this video.
+Disclaimer: The kind people at Canon UK gave this camera on loan to me for two weeks.
+That being said they’ve had absolutely zero input in this video.

 Timelapse relevant specs